LucioYang/78_SolverForQueensPuzzle/README.md

 ## Lucio Yang's remarks

-### citations / worked with / received help from
+### worked with Kenneth Chin and Manfred Tan
 On Monday, I worked with Kenneth Chin and Manfred Tan at CS Dojo after school.
-We focused mostly on completing the exercise from Friday's class since that is what we had the most struggle on.
+We focused mostly on completing the exercise from Friday's class that we did not finish since that is what we had the most struggle on.
+Once we had a good grasp of what we're doing, rest of the work, including coding, went smoothly.

 This list may omit sources common to everyone in the course, including...